“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 “Snug as a bug in a rug,” I say, and he moves the corners of his mouth up enough for me to know that he hears me.

-Jeff and my sister and brother-in-law, leave the hospital to shower.
+Jeff, my sister and brother-in-law, leave the hospital to shower.

-I fix the burnt-orange, Texas hat on Big Daddy’s head, move a clunky wooden chair to his bedside and wrap myself in a scratchy hospital blanket to escape the freezing room.
+I fix the burnt-orange Texas hat on Big Daddy’s head, move a clunky wooden chair to his bedside, and wrap myself in a scratchy hospital blanket to escape the freezing room.

 I open it: